Dre Campbell Farm

 10. Epsom Salt

-Epsom salt can also help treat curly leaves on peach trees, nectarine trees, almond trees, and other fruit trees.
+Epsom salt can help in this case.
 Just apply some Epsom salt to the soil around the trees to help increase magnesium levels.

 Alternatively, make a leaf curl spray by combining 2 tablespoons of Epsom salt in a gallon of water.
 Use the solution to spray the curled foliage.